ML4BM-Lab/DeepRBP/README.md

 This script performs the following steps:

-- Trains one model per tumor type using a previously optimized architecture.
+- Trains one model per tumor type using a previously optimized architecture, with early stopping applied to ensure model convergence.
 - Loads performance results from the best general model, trained on all tumor types together (via `run_predictor.sh`).
-- Evaluates and compares both strategies (tumor-specific vs general) across all cancer types using multiple performance metrics.
+- Evaluates and compares both strategies (tumor-specific vs general) based on transcript expression prediction across all cancer types using multiple performance metrics.
 - Generates publication-ready plots and summary tables:
   - The main manuscript plot includes only selected tumor types: Liver, Kidney, and AML.
   - The supplementary figure includes all tumor types.
 - All plots are generated for multiple metrics (e.g., Spearman, Pearson, R², MSE...) to allow flexibility and completeness in the analysis.

-The goal is to assess whether tumor-specific training offers meaningful improvements in isoform prediction for each cancer type, or if the general model already provides sufficient performance across contexts.
+The goal is to assess whether the general model provides sufficient performance across contexts, potentially offering better generalization than models trained on individual tumor types.